aa14k/Exploration-in-RL/README.md

 # Exploration-in-RL
 As of 11/06/23, EVILL, code for a new randomized algorithm that adds a randomized "regularizer" to the log-likelihood function in order to garuantee sample efficient learning in generalized linear bandits (and beyond).
 Examples include logistic and Rayleigh bandits!
+Might consider implementing EViLL for RL in the near future...

 As of 10/15/21, IDRL-VTR, code for a prototype algorithm that combines Information Directed Sampling with Value-Targeted Regression.
 Based off Dongrou's wonderful COLT paper with Quanquan and Csaba and Johannes' IDS work.